-The General tab allows you to set a display name and description in the Legend, configure the “scale range that the layer be visible, or “hiding the layer from the Legend completely.
+Each layer's General settings allow you to set a legend display name and optional description, as well as configure the scale range where the layer will appear on the map, and hide the individual layer from the legend completely.

 Every layer of your map should have a name and a description, and this will help users discover your maps, and understand your layers.